eic/epic-prod/docs/RECO/24.02.0/index.md

                 hel_minus , Sub-directory or File Count:11520
             18x275 , Sub-directory or File Count:2
                 hel_minus , Sub-directory or File Count:2680
+                hel_plus , Sub-directory or File Count:2680
             5x41 , Sub-directory or File Count:2
-                hel_minus , Sub-directory or File Count:30
+                hel_minus , Sub-directory or File Count:2680
-                hel_plus , Sub-directory or File Count:31
+                hel_plus , Sub-directory or File Count:2680
     SIDIS , Sub-directory or File Count:1
         pythia6-eic , Sub-directory or File Count:1
             1.0.0 , Sub-directory or File Count:3
                 10x100 , Sub-directory or File Count:1
                     q2_0to1 , Sub-directory or File Count:36549
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:64907
+                    q2_0to1 , Sub-directory or File Count:66350
                 5x41 , Sub-directory or File Count:1
                     q2_0to1 , Sub-directory or File Count:23500
 ```